ta10101/BroNode/CONTRIBUTING.md

 accept and merge it.
 We recommend that you check the following things locally before you submit your code:

-⚠️ **Create a checklist that authors should use before submitting a pull request**
+TBD:⚠️ **Create a checklist that authors should use before submitting a pull request**